 Isaac Coles (1780-1841) was Thomas Jefferson's private secretary from 1805 to 1809.
-He was the fifth son of Col. John Coles II and Rebecca Elizabeth Tucker and Dolley Madison's cousin.
-Reportedly, the "A" in his name stood for Albemarle County and it was added to distinguish himself from an uncle and two cousins with the same name.
-He attended the College of William and Mary and became a member of the Albemarle County bar.
+He was the fifth son of Colonel John Coles II and Rebecca Elizabeth Tucker and Dolley Madison's cousin.
+Reportedly, the "A" in his name stood for Albemarle County and it was added to distinguish himself from an uncle and two cousins with the same name.1 He attended the College of William and Mary and became a member of the Albemarle County bar.
 After serving as Jefferson's secretary, he stayed on as James Madison's private secretary until Edward Coles could start.2

 Coles lived at the family plantation, Enniscorthy, in the southern part of Albemarle County.
 He inherited the property after his father's death in 1808, but the house was destroyed in a fire in 1839.

 - Douglas Evans, 1995.
 Originally published in Evans, "Jefferson's Neighbors," Monticello Intern Report, Thomas Jefferson Memorial Foundation, 1995.

 1804 December 3.
 (Jefferson to Martha Jefferson Randolph). "[M]r Burwell being a member of the Virginia legislature has left us to attend it, and mr Isaac Coles remains with me during his absence."6

 1805 March 7.
 "Recd. from Isaac A. Coles 100.D. gold.
 Gave him ord. on bank for 250.D. viz. for the gold, & 150.D. a quarter's salary."7

 1805 November 8.
 "Gave Isaac A. Coles for Washington academy ord. on bk.
 US.
 20.D.
 See ante May 1."8

 1806 January 14.
 "Gave Isaac A. Coles ord. on bk.
 US. for 150.D. a quarter's salary."9